Amanda Arcuri

 Amanda Arcuri is a Canadian actress best known for her role as Lola Pacini in the drama series Degrassi: The Next Generation, a role which she reprised in Degrassi: Next Class.

 Career

 Arcuri's acting career started in high school when she was contacted by voicemail from a casting director.
 She was cast as fan favorite Lola Pacini in Degrassi: The Next Generation and its follow up series Degrassi: Next Class.
-In 2018, Arcari was nominated for a Canadian Screen Award for her performance in the latter.
+In 2018, Arcuri was nominated for a Canadian Screen Award for her performance in the latter.
 She also had big roles in the film Every Day and as the lead character in the horror film Do Not Reply.
-She also made a guest appearance in Star Trek: Discovery.Arcuri also had a big role in the romance film Fingernails.
+She also made a guest appearance in Star Trek: Discovery.
+Arcuri also had a big role in the romance film Fingernails.
 She returned to TV in 2025 with a one off appearance in Watson where she played a younger version of Eve Harlow's character, Ingrid.
 Arcuri currently has a recurring role in the CBS spinoff series Sheriff Country starring Morena Baccarin.